aespinosa/cookbook-kube/README.md

 All the above resources will contain the following properties:

 - `remote` - The URL of where a corresponding component's binary can be downloaded.
 The default value points to the official Kubernetes release URL of each component.
 Check each resource for the default value of each component.
+- `version` - The version of the Kubernetes artifact to pull down.
+Defaults to `'1.7.5'`.
+NOTE: This will be ignored if you set the `remote` property instead.
 - `checksum` - The SHA256 hash of the Kubernetes component's binary.
 - `run_user` - The user in which to run the Kubernetes user.
 Defaults to `'kubernetes'`.
+- `file_ulimit` - The file ulimit value to set for the services - Integer.
+Defaults to `65536`

 ### Common Actions